Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Partners_and_Collaborations.rst

 JTrack and JDash are developed in collaboration with academic and clinical partners in the field of digital health, behavioral monitoring, and biomedical research.

+For collaboration enquiries and information about using JTrack in a study, see :ref:`Contact Us <contact-us>`.

 .. raw:: html

    <style>